Using a team account? See instead Suspend a user from a team account.

 What happens to a suspended user’s account and data?

-- G Suite access—G Suite services, such as Google Drive files, Gmail, and so on are unavailable to the user.
+- Google Workspace access—Google Workspace services, such as Google Drive files, Gmail, and so on are unavailable to the user.

 - Files and calendars—All events created by the user remain visible on invitees' calendars.
-The user's G Suite data, including all file types, Gmail, and calendar data (except for shared calendars) is unavailable to the user.
+The user's Google Workspace data, including all file types, Gmail, and calendar data (except for shared calendars) is unavailable to the user.
 For some data, you can transfer ownership to another user.

 - Sites pages—Pages created by the user are unavailable to the user.
 As an administrator, you can remove the sites.